rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 We reserve the right to merge PRs with a single ACK [0], at any time, if they match any of the following conditions:

-1. PR only touches CI i.e, only changes any of the `test.sh` scripts and/or stuff in `.github/workflows`.
+1. PR only touches CI i.e, only changes stuff in `.github/workflows` and/or the
+   scripts in `contrib`.
 2. Non-content changing documentation fixes i.e., grammar/typos, spelling, full
    stops, capital letters.
 Any change with more substance must still get two ACKs.